-If after manually operating the valve, it fails to completely reset and continues to release water, immediately close the cold water inlet to the water heater, follow the draining instructions, and replace the temperature-pressure relief valve with a new one.
+If after manually operating the valve, it fails to completely reset and continues to release water, immediately close the manual gas shut-off valve and the cold water inlet valve and call the Sears Service Center.

 If the temperature-pressure relief valve on the appliance weeps or discharges periodically, this may be due to thermal expansion.
 You may have a check valve installed in the water line or a water meter with a check valve.
 Consult the Sears Service Center for further information.
 Do not plug the temperature-pressure relief valve.